NLnetLabs/routinator/CONTRIBUTING.md

 # Contributing to Routinator

-First off, thanks for taking the time to contribute! 🚀

-This document is offers guidelines on how to best contribute to Routinator, whether it being new features or correcting flaws or bugs.
+This document is offers guidelines on how to best contribute to the Routinator, whether it being new features or correcting flaws or bugs.

-## Code of Conduct

-This project and everyone participating in it is governed by the [NLnet Labs Code of Conduct](https://www.nlnetlabs.nl/conduct/).
-By participating, you are expected to uphold this code.

 ## Learning RPKI